hadrienj/StaircaseJS/readme.md

 sound.frequency.value = stair.getLast('deltaF');
 ```

-The historic of the values can be got with:
+The historic of the values can be obtained with:

 ```js
 stair.get('deltaF');